nickcoutsos/keymap-editor/README.md

 ### Web

-This editor has a (very) rudimentary GitHub integration.
+This editor has a GitHub integration.
 You can load the web app and grant it access to your zmk-config repo.
-Changes to your keymap are committed right back to the repository so you only ever need to leave the app to download your firmware.
+Changes to your keymap are committed right back to the repository so you only ever need to leave the app to download firmware.

 Try it now: